Codeinwp/wp-product-review/readme.txt

 == Changelog ==

+**New in 2.6.7**
+ - Fixed issue with rating value when visitator influence is off

 **New in v.2.6.6**

  - Added option to remove loading of Font Awesome for websites that already enque it.